 - 4 Vehicle model doors are hemmed and assembled

 Automotive Door Assembly Line – Hybrid Hemming System Layout

 Automotive Body-In-White Main Assembly

 - Focused on assembly of 1 Vehicle model using slide gate buck and an under shuttle for transfer

 - Cycle time of 1800 seconds

 As a chassis component assembly and structural assembly provider we understand that preventing localized stress concentration is a key to reliable chassis quality.
-We have applied our knowledge and experience of precision tooling design and manufacturing accumulated over decades to our robotic chassis component assembly and structural crossmember assemble lines.
+We have applied our knowledge and experience of precision tooling design and manufacturing accumulated over decades to our robotic chassis component assembly and structural crossmember assembly lines.
 Our chassis assembly lines consist of in-house designed jigs and fixtures to accurately position chassis components for welding.
 Our tooling design and manufacturing capabilities also minimize the issue of factory space constraints for chassis assembly lines.
 Our solid background as a fixture and tooling manufacturer for robotic assembly systems is one of the reasons why our clients come to us for robotic chassis assembly line solutions.
 Our modularized assembly systems ensure quick return on your assembly line investment by making the line as versatile as the clients’ needs.

 Tooling Design and Manufacturing Capability for Body in White and Chassis

 Chassis Component Assembly Project Images